 A TRIBUTE TO A TRIBUTE

 As you walk from the parking lot, you encounter tributes to all five branches of the military, located around a meeting area with bench seating.
 It’s an area where one could conceivably assume that many memorial services have transpired.
-There are plaques commemorating the formation of all 5 branches of our military, as well as the emblem for each branch encased in concrete at each of the five corners of the seating area.
+There are numerous plaques, including those that commemorate the formation of all 5 branches of our military, as well as the emblem for each branch encased in concrete at each of the five corners of the seating area.
 This area is located directly in front of a large, lighted United States flag, which one would assume is on display 24/7/365.

 Gramps use’ta say